tytso/xfstests-bld/Documentation/gce-xfstests.md

   * The email addressed for which test results should be sent.
 * GCE_REPORT_SENDER
   * The email used as the sender for the test report.
-This defaults to the GCE_REPORT_EMAIL configuration parameter.
-If the domain used by GCE_REPORT_EMAIL has restrictive SPF settings, and you don't have control over the domain used by GCE_REPORT_EMAIL, you may need to choose a different sender address.
+This defaults to the `GCE_REPORT_EMAIL` configuration parameter.
+If the domain used by `GCE_REPORT_EMAIL` has restrictive SPF settings, and you don't have control over the domain used by `GCE_REPORT_EMAIL`, you may need to choose a different sender address.

 Other optional parameters include: